 – Up to 9 drops.
 Each drop separately controlled

 – Auto save main settings

-The below video introduces the dropController and explains Loop Mode and delta values.
+The below (out dated) video introduces the dropController and explains Loop Mode and delta values.
 In the video I am using a 3 valve version of dropControllerV2 with a single valve.
 The dropController is controlled from the old Android app (the app has been updated since the video.
 The new app has the same functions).